-Megha H. Parekh
+Megha H. Parekh Director

-Ms. Parekh, age 35, has served as a member of the Board of Directors since January 2021.
-In 2013, Ms. Parekh joined the Jacksonville Jaguars, a professional football franchise based in Jacksonville, Florida, as vice president and general counsel and, in 2016, was promoted to her current position as senior vice president and chief legal officer.
+Ms. Parekh, age 36, has served as a member of the Board of Directors since January 2021.
+In 2013, Ms. Parekh joined the Jacksonville Jaguars, a professional football franchise based in Jacksonville, Florida, as Vice President and General Counsel and, in 2016, was promoted to her current position as Senior Vice President and Chief Legal Officer.
 Ms. Parekh manages the legal, technology, security, capital improvements and people development teams at the Jacksonville Jaguars.
-Since joining the Jacksonville Jaguars, Ms. Parekh has also worked on a number of other acquisitions and business ventures for Shad Khan, the Jacksonville Jaguars' owner, including serving as Chief Legal Officer for Iguana Investments Florida, LLC and Chief Legal Officer of All Elite Wrestling, LLC.
+Since joining the Jacksonville Jaguars, Ms. Parekh has also worked on a number of other acquisitions and business ventures for Shad Khan, the Jacksonville Jaguars' owner, including serving as Chief Legal Officer for Iguana Investments Florida, LLC and Chief Legal Officer for All Elite Wrestling, LLC.
 Prior to joining the Jacksonville Jaguars, Ms. Parekh worked in the New York office of the international law firm Proskauer Rose LLP, where she practiced corporate law and worked on public and private acquisitions and financings and securities offerings.
-Ms. Parekh currently serves on the board of directors of the Black News Channel, an American broadcast television news channel based in Tallahassee, Florida targeting the African American demographic.
+Ms. Parekh currently serves on the board of directors of the Jacksonville Jaguars Foundation, Inc. and the Florida Sports Foundation, Inc. and on the board of managers of the Black News Channel, an American broadcast television news channel based in Tallahassee, Florida targeting the African American demographic.

-Ms. Parekh's 11 years of experience in acquisitions and business ventures and her legal expertise make her qualified to serve on the Board of Directors.
+Ms. Parekh's 12 years of experience in acquisitions and business ventures and her legal expertise make her qualified to serve on the Board of Directors.
 Ms. Parekh is the chair of our Nominating and Governance Committee and a member of our Audit Committee and our Compensation Committee.

-Justin W. Udelhofen
+Justin W. Udelhofen Director

-Mr. Udelhofen, age 41, has served as a member of the Board of Directors since January 2021.
+Mr. Udelhofen, age 42, has served as a member of the Board of Directors since January 2021.
 He also served on the board of managers of DFH LLC from December 2014 to January 2021.
 Mr. Udelhofen has been a private investor since July 2020.
 He previously founded Durant Partners LLC in October 2016, an investment fund that focuses on small-to-mid-capitalization equities, and served as Principal until June 2020.
 Prior to founding Durant Partners LLC, Mr. Udelhofen worked from 2006 to April 2016 at Water Street Capital, a multi-billion-dollar private investment firm in Jacksonville, Florida.
 Prior to joining Water Street Capital, Mr. Udelhofen researched businesses at growth-oriented mutual fund, Fred Alger Management.
 Prior to his services at Fred Alger Management, Mr. Udelhofen worked at Needham & Company, where he provided strategic insights to publicly traded companies, several initial public offerings and secondary offerings.
 He previously served on the board of managers of Durant Partners LLC.